Julflips/map-printer-addon/Documentation/FullblockGuide.md

 To get the program running we first need to build an area where we will build one 1x1 map at a time.
 A litematica file with an example Map Area can be found [here](FullblockPrinter.litematic).
 Note that this is by no means a perfect setup and should be considered an early prototype.

 If you change the setup make sure it still fulfills the following points:
-- The Setup has to be placed in the Mushroom Fields biome.
-Below sea level (y=64) to prevent all monsters from spawning.
+- The Setup has to be placed in the Mushroom Fields biome below sea level (y=64) to prevent all monsters from spawning.
 - The Restock Station has to be on the north side of the Map Area (could easily be changed with code)
 - The Restock Station should have a DumpStation, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
 I will explain later what the terms mean
 - All of the above components should be reachable from each other by walking in a straight line